 Numerous buildings (17 for a total surface area of 15,500 sqm) split among the various farms.
 The icing on the cake is the historical manor villa, constituting the older core of the property dating back to the 11th and 14th century.
 The hamlet, beyond the villa, includes a late Middle Ages church, an olive mill, several cellar rooms, office for the business, a workshop and one of the farms.

 The other five farms include several buildings intended for agricultural and residential use, partially to be restored partially already restored and almost livable.

 To summarize, the property has 11,000 sqm (118,360 sqft) of residential buildings, 3,000 sqm (32,280 sqft) of agricultural sheds and 1,500 sqm (16,140 sqft) of rural buildings.

 The property is currently abandoned for the most part and just a few of the buildings have been structurally reinforced and restored.
-The villa in particular is a real gem, covered as it is in frescoes and decorations; however it needs lots of work to be brought back to its original splendor.
+The villa, in particular, is a real gem, covered as it is in frescoes and decorations; however, it needs lots of work to be brought back to its original splendour.
 The church is also in bad shape, with the roof partially collapsed.